 In his retirement years he did maintenance work at the Sweetgrass Lodge, spent endless hours at his warehouse canning, woodworking, tinkering, playing cards and entertaining friends.
 His door was always open, and he loved being surrounded by friends and family.
 Some were very lucky to get one of Boyd’s handmade wooden money banks.

 Boyd is survived by his wife, Donna; daughters, Debbie (Dave) Purcell and Dianne (Bob) Elliott; grandkids, Bailey Purcell, Quinn Purcell, Megan (David) Ramos, Parker Elliott and Abby Elliott; brother, Monty (Bev) Nealy; sisters, Marge (Junior deceased) Cochran, and Karen (Herb) Englehart; and several nieces and nephews.

 He is preceded in death by his parents, Laverne and Mabel Nealy; sisters, Harriot Waters, Evelyn Henderson, Rose Ish and Charlotte Hansen; and one brother, Leonard Nealy.

-To send flowers to Boyd's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Boyd Nealy, please visit our floral store.